youth activity obligation failures

 recompliance

-When a sanctioned young person makes contact with you to review their entitlement to a benefit payment, you must discuss their circumstances and encourage and arrange a recompliance activity*.
+When a sanctioned young person makes contact with you to review their entitlement to a benefit payment, you must discuss their circumstances and arrange a recompliance activity*.

 At this meeting you must discuss:

-• are they prepared to engage and comply with their activity obligations?
+• if they are prepared to engage and comply with their youth activity obligations

 • and, if they are receiving income from any source.

-A young person can recomply with their youth activity obligations by participating in the same or a similar activity to the one which they failed.
+A young person can recomply with their youth activity obligations by participating in the same or a similar activity to the one they were not doing.

 Learn more

-*Recompliance activity: an activity is the same or a similar to the activity that the young person failed to do.
+*Recompliance activity: an activity is the same or a similar to the activity that the young person not been doing.

 recompliance (grade 1 and 2) | map